-The Reference Portfolio represents a "shadow" portfolio which is believed to be appropriate to the PMT's long-term horizon and associated risk profile and yet capable of achieving the return objective.
-The principle underlying its composition requires exposures which are: low-cost; simple passive; and, appropriate to the objectives of the University.
-By design, the Reference Portfolio is not exposed to active management investment decisions and thus is expected to be reviewed only periodically.
-Consequently, it also provides a transparent replicable benchmark against which to compare an active management approach, although over shorter periods of time the Reference Portfolio's real return can and will deviate from the longer term expectation.
+The Reference Portfolio represents a simple, low cost, passive portfolio which is believed to be appropriate to the PMT's long-term horizon and associated return and risk profile.
+By design, the Reference Portfolio is not exposed to active management decisions and thus is expected to be reviewed only periodically.
+Consequently, it also provides a transparent replicable benchmark against which to compare an active management approach, although over shorter periods of time the Reference Portfolio's real return may deviate from the longer term expectation.

 Given the current environment, it is believed that a Reference Portfolio that is limited to 60% equity exposure (and the associated level of risk) may have difficulty achieving the 4% real return objective.
 In order to achieve the objective, successful active management decisions will need to be implemented.
-They include altering asset class weights, adding assets and strategies not included in the Reference Portfolio and hiring top tier managers, etc., while ensuring that such changes do not result in the assumption of undue risk.
+These decisions include altering asset class weights, adding assets and strategies not included in the Reference Portfolio and hiring best in class managers, while ensuring that such changes do not result in the assumption of undue risk.

-Given the decision to allow an active management approach, it is prudent to establish a PMTlevel risk limit integrating market risk and credit risk within which UTAM has discretion to make and implement investment decisions with the objective of earning returns above the Reference Portfolio.
-This targeted PMT-level risk limit is defined as the volatility determined for the Reference Portfolio plus 75 basis points (0.75%).
-In conjunction with this, UTAM will provide a periodic risk report to the Pension Committee.
+Given the decision to allow an active management approach, it is prudent to establish a PMT-level risk limit integrating market risk and credit risk within which UTAM has discretion to make and implement investment decisions with the objective of earning returns above the Reference Portfolio.
+This PMT-level risk limit is defined as the volatility of the Reference Portfolio plus an additional amount of Active Risk.
+The Normal range of Active Risk is -50 bps (i.e. -0.5%) to 100 bps, but it is allowed to go as high as 125 bps for up to 6 months.
+Immediate action is required to reduce Active Risk if it exceeds 125 bps.
+The table below outlines this "traffic light" risk framework.
+In addition, if Active Risk is below -50 bps, a discussion is required to occur between UTAM and the University.
+UTAM will provide a periodic risk report to the Pension Committee showing the amount of Active Risk employed.